700hours/AM_TestEnvironment/README.md

 Idea initiated by Warren_Mark,
 Code repository run by me

-__**Note to Spriters**__
+# Note to Spriters

-It would be convenient if you pass along sprites to [someone?] who can then match the given files with code.
+It would be convenient if you could pass along sprites to [someone?] who can then match the given files with code.
 Repository collaboraters is a future potential.

 As of note, I'll manage the code base here for now -- you can download the code and run tests on specific items if you so desire (there might be a file pack download to ease this process).